 Welsh Guards’ service records can now be ordered through the Ministry of Defence, as the Regiment no longer holds them.
 You can apply for them here: Order Welsh Guards Service Records.
 For First World War soldiers, you do not need a death certificate or permission of the next of kin.
 If you’re researching either an officer or other rank who served with the Welsh Guards then you’re in luck as there’s usually a lot more information available for this Regiment than most.
 Start off by looking at my generic guides, especially those relating to medal records: Researching Soldiers who served in the British Army.
 You will need to search both Ancestry and FindmyPast to make sure you gather all available resources for a soldier.
 Both sites offer free trials and clicking on the banner below will take you to FindmyPast.
 I’d recommend downloading both the war diary and History of the Welsh Guards by Charles Humble Dudley-Ward which I have discussed below.

 Researching Officers: Officers who served in one of the Guards Regiments are usually easy to research and the Welsh Guards is no exception.
 A service record is the most important document to find, so first check to see if one is held at the National Archives which holds over 100: Welsh Guards files held at the National Archives.
-I offer a copying service for these documents.
 The regimental history contains an appendix summarising the services of officers of the Regiment and many are mentioned throughout the book.
 There are also many pen portraits of officers.
 If there’s no service record at the National Archives and the officer served past April 1922, then you’ll need to apply for a copy of their service record from the Ministry of Defence.
 For a First World War officer, you do not need a death certificate or the permission of the next of kin.A photograph of the first officers of the Welsh Guards taken from The Sphere in 1915 which is a great newspaper to search if you’re after an officer’s photograph, especially if they died during the war.